News on field service management and optimization

 Table of Contents

-On November 23, 2022, the Court of Cassation issued a ruling with major consequences for companies employing mobile workers.
-By reclassifying certain journeys as actual working time, it disrupts long-standing practices in many sectors.
-And let’s just say the news spread... like an unregistered letter.
+On November 23, 2022, the Court of Cassation issued a decision with significant consequences for companies employing mobile workers.
+By reclassifying certain journeys as actual working time, it disrupts long-standing habits in many sectors.
+And it’s fair to say the news went by... like an unregistered letter.

 As a reminder, until now, Article L.3121-4 of the French Labor Code clearly distinguished between “home-to-workplace travel” and “actual working time.”
 That’s no longer so simple.
 This reversal is also in line with European case law.

-But What Exactly Is a Journey with “Actual” Working Time?
+But What Exactly Is a Journey Counted as “Actual” Working Time?

-And here’s the rub: many employers continue to ignore this decision, out of ignorance or simple inertia.
-The result: they risk massive back pay claims if they have to regularize several years of inappropriate practices.
+And here’s the rub: many employers continue to ignore this decision, either out of ignorance or simple inertia.
+The result: they risk massive back pay claims if they have to regularize several years of outdated practices.

-Quite simply because habits die hard.
-Most employers continue to rely on the canonical version of Article L.3121-4.
-Yet the law is evolving, and legal risk is only increasing.
+Quite simply because old habits die hard.
+Most employers still rely on the canonical version of Article L.3121-4.
+Yet the law evolves, and legal risk only increases.

-Many companies still don’t realize that all journeys can now be subject to reclassification.
-And it’s not just about large corporations: SMEs and even structures with fewer than 10 employees can be affected as soon as they employ mobile technicians and do not take into account travel time from home to the intervention site.
+Many companies are still unaware that all journeys can now be subject to reclassification.
+And this doesn’t just concern large corporations: SMEs and even businesses with fewer than 10 employees may be affected as soon as they employ mobile technicians and fail to account for travel time from home to the intervention site.

 What Are the Practical Consequences for Employers?

-Beyond the obvious need to pay overtime for these travel periods, employers must above all adopt a new approach:
+Beyond the obvious need to pay overtime linked to travel time, employers must above all adopt a new approach:

 • Optimize journeys to avoid unnecessary overruns,